Knight1/VanMooof-Module/README.md

 ### Getting Console Access to my Bike

-You can use a Pi Debug Probe, a Pi, for portable Access a Pi Pico 1/2 (WH), a cheap or expensive USB to UART Adapter I prefer the Pico Probe because i can easily upload Firmware with my mac.
+You can use a Pi Debug Probe, a Pi, for portable Access a Pi Pico 1/2 (WH), a cheap or expensive USB to UART Adapter.
+I prefer the Pico Probe because i can easily upload Firmware with my mac.
 [https://github.com/raspberrypi/debugprobe](https://github.com/raspberrypi/debugprobe/releases/tag/debugprobe-v2.2.3)